ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/add-data-to-review-set.md

 When you're satisfied with the results of a search and you're ready to review and analyze those search results, you can add them to a review set in the case.
 Copying the original data to the review set also facilitates the review and analysis process by providing you with advanced analytics tools such as themes detection, near-duplicate detection, and email thread identification.
 You can also add data from non-Office 365 data sources to a review set so that you can review that data in addition to the data you collect from Office 365.

-When you add the results of a search to a review set (review sets are located on the **Review sets** tab of the case), the following things occur:
+When you add the results of a search to a review set (review sets are on the **Review sets** tab of the case), the following things occur:

 - The search is run again.
 This means the actual search results copied to the review set may be different than the estimated results that were returned when the search was last run.